 - Use a bell to alert drivers and other cyclists to your presence

 - Ride in bike lanes when available

 - When riding on the street or in a bike lane, always ride with the flow of traffic (not against it)

 - Make sure that drivers are paying attention to your presence before proceeding through an intersection

 - Don’t wear earbuds or headphones while cycling

 Contact Hernandez Law Group, P.C.

-After a bike accident, it’s important that you act quickly.
-As time passes, evidence disappears and the insurance companies will continuously pressure you to accept a settlement that is way less than you deserve.
+After a bike accident, you must act quickly.
+As time passes, evidence disappears, and the insurance companies will continuously pressure you to accept a settlement that is way less than you deserve.
 The attorneys at Hernandez Law Group, P.C. will help you file your lawsuit, deal with the insurance companies, and litigate your case.

 Juan Hernandez has received board certification from the Texas Board of Legal Specialization to practice personal injury law.
 This is a certification that only 2% of Texas attorneys have elected to get.
-Contact us today to schedule a free, no obligation consultation with our team of legal experts.
+Contact us today to schedule a free, no-obligation consultation with our legal experts.
 We have offices in Dallas, Amarillo, and Abilene.